fatualux/python-notes/src/chapters/methods.md

 - **The `self` Parameter**:
   The `self` parameter is a reference to the current instance of the class and is used to access variables and methods that belong to the instance.
 It must be the first parameter in any instance method.

+In other words, *self* refers to the actual object that's being created, *initialised*.

   ```python
   class Dog:
       def __init__(self, name):